NOAA-GSL/VxCouchbasePerformanceTest/test/README.md

 It is beyond the scope of this evaluation to research the optimal indexing strategies.
-The "Couchbase Query Advisor" was used to obtain hints about indexes for the test queries, and those were applied, but it should be realized that better optimization could be obtained with better indexes and more thoughtful application of indexing strategies.
+The "Couchbase Query Advisor" was used to obtain hints about indexes for the test queries, and those were applied, but it should be realized that better performance could surely be obtained with better indexes, more thoughtful application of indexing strategies, and more expert restructuring of the test queries.

 #### *Key Value queries*